 If you insist on a gel, you’ll probably get some at your hotel, anyway, or you buy one at your destination.

 You are washing your hair: If you stay at a hotel, use their shampoo and conditioner.
 However, the more environment-friendly alternative is a solid shampoo bar.

 You are using body lotion: Buy it at the duty-free shop after you went through security or at your first destination (depending on the product, I need 200 to 300 ml / 6.5 to 10 oz per week).: Check my Latest News above – it’s getting better and better!

 Tip: Usually they don’t have these good yet middle-priced brands at airport duty-free stores.
 They have rather top-shelf brands so that what you don’t use shouldn’t go to waste.
-You might consider taking or buying 100 ml plastic bottles for the rests so you can take them home with you.
+You might consider taking or buying empty 100 ml plastic bottles.
+This way, you can take the leftovers home with you.

 Oh, to remove nail polish, you can also use wipes that come in small packs, so no liquid here, either.